louisjyluo/Pac-Man/README.md

 ## Phase 4: Task 3

 The design of the models is a class on the very top with associations to every other model.
-The PacManGame class initializes PacmMan, Ghost, Pellets, Walls, and PowerUps.
+The PacManGame class initializes PacMan, Ghost, Pellets, Walls, and PowerUps.
 If there was time to refactor certain parts of the code, I would create an intermediate class that creates the board of PacMan instead of doing all that within the PacManGame class.
 Another